 2-block course; Open to grades 11 and 12

 In two modules, this course provides a study of computational techniques of matrix algebra and an introduction to vector spaces.
 Topics covered include: matrix algebra, systems of linear equations, eigen values and eigenvectors, least squares, vector spaces, inner products, and introduction to numerical techniques, and applications of linear algebra.
 Also covered are linear transformations, matrix representations of a linear transformation, characteristics and minimal polynomials, and diagonalization of a matrix.
 Prerequisites: Completion of AP Calculus AB or AP Calculus BC.

 1-block course; Open to grades 10, 11, and 12

 This course is intended to provide students with experiences in using computer programming techniques and skills to solve problems that can be set up as mathematical models.
 Programming concepts, problem-solving strategies, and mathematical applications are integrated throughout the course.
 Skills in defining, writing, and running programs on a computer are developed through an individual approach that allows the student to work with both mathematical and non-mathematical problems.
 Java will be the major programming language.
+This course does satisfy the math department computer science requirement.
 Prerequisites: Algebra II

 3-block course; Open to grades 10, 11, and 12